insyncsolutions/appseconnectdocs/_posts/Connectors/Application Connectors/Dynamics Business Central/2021-12-11-generic-nav2015-extension.md

 |PagePartID|Web ProductAttribute Page|

 d) We have added our Extension page `Web ProductCategory Page` (33064468) as a part type with name `ProductCategories`.
    Click on Property button and the ProductCategory window appears.
-Page Web ProductCategory Page SubPageLink field is `ItemNo` and base page SubPageLink field is `No.`
+Web ProductCategory Page lists SubPageLink field as `ItemNo` and base page SubPageLink field as `No.`

 ![manualchange-itemcard4](/staticfiles/connectors/media/application-connector/navextension/manualchange-itemcard4.png)